mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 distance from the blast:

 DistanceDistance DamageDamage
-3 metres 5d6
+3 meters 5d6
-6 metres 3d6
+6 meters 3d6
-9 metres 1d6
+9 meters 1d6

-Smoke: Smoke: Smoke grenades create a thick cloud of smoke six metres in radius, centered on the location of the grenade.
+Smoke: Smoke: Smoke grenades create a thick cloud of smoke six meters in radius, centered on the location of the grenade.
 This smoke imposes a –2 DM on all attacks within or through the cloud (doubled for laser weapons).
 Smoke dissipates in 1d6 3 rounds, although high